 In 1899, following the positive reception of the Tsuut’ina Nation, noted surveyor A. P. Patrick conducted a survey of the route of the Priddis Trail.14 Patrick compiled a map of the survey by the spring of 1900 (below) which showed the full extent of the corridor; capturing the existing trail’s location and detailing more fully the sketch that accompanied the surrender.15

 With an agreement in place, and a survey completed, it appeared that the conditions of the surrender were being fulfilled; the way was clear for the Government of the North West Territories to begin opening up the old trail as a public highway.
-In fact, the Government wasted no time in beginning the project, and by late 1900 the road and a new bridge over the Elbow river would be under construction.
-There was an oddity however; despite a sketch, a survey and an existing trail that all agreed on the route, the Department of Public Works went about constructing the road and bridge in a different location than was agreed with the Tsuut’ina Nation and the Federal Government.
+In fact, the Government wasted no time in beginning the project, and by mid-1900 work on the road the new bridge over the Elbow river would begin.

 In October of 1900, the North West Territories sent its superintendent of bridge construction to Calgary to oversee construction of the new Weaselhead Bridge.16 This 80-foot span with a 100-foot approach was the first steel road bridge constructed over the Elbow river, and was built at a cost of about $20 per foot.17